Ttttt47/UKBioCoin/README.md

 - `T-STAT`: This column contains the t-statistic values for each coefficient, which indicate the strength of the evidence against the null hypothesis that the true coefficient is zero.

 - `-log10_P`: This column contains the negative base-10 logarithm of the p-value for each coefficient, which measures the statistical significance of each predictor variable.
-The more negative the value, the more significant the variable is.
+The more postive the value, the more significant the variable is.

 - `nobs`: This column contains the estimated number of observations used in the regression.